 The system runs a check on certain components and functions when the ignition is switched on and while the vehicle is moving.
-Functional faults are indiafety First Operating instructions Tips and Maintenance Technical Data cated by symbols with warnings and information texts in the display.
+Functional faults are indicated by symbols with warnings and information texts in the display.
 An audible warning is given in certain cases.